engisalor/quartz/README.md

 To make queries to the Sketch Engine server, get an [API key](https://www.sketchengine.eu/documentation/api-documentation/) and review their [fair use policy](https://www.sketchengine.eu/fair-use-policy/).

 To work with your own server, check out NoSketch Engine.
-Accessing any corpus on any (No)SkE server should work.
+Accessing any corpus on any (No)SkE server should work as long as the config file is properly defined.

 >Warning: Quartz expects the (No)SkE server to be available when the app/container is first started and fails if otherwise.
 On startup it makes initial API calls to collect corpus information.
 Once those calls are cached, having server access isn't technically required to view cached queries.